microsoft/microcode/README.md

 ### Sensors

-A sensor can be as simple as a button with two states (up, down) or a thermometer represented by a floating point (or fixed point) value.
+A sensor can be as simple as a button with two states (up, down), a thermometer represented by a floating point (or fixed point) value, or an accelerometer with a set of possible events.
 A sensor could also refer to a GPIO pin, a timer, microphone, radio, or other means for the program to receive notification of a state change or an event.
 It is also possible for a sensor to refer to an internal program variable, modified by some other part of the user's program.